Background

 Objective:

-The project currently is in Phase VIII, which spans the period July 2017-June 2022.
+The project currently is in Phase IX, which spans the period July 1, 2022 -June 30, 2027.
 Water-quality and hydrologic monitoring from Phase VII will continue, with the addition of constituents of current concern to municipal water suppliers.
-Specific objectives for Phase VIII are to:

-1. Continue monitoring major ions, nutrients, suspended sediment, and chlorophyll a to document water-quality conditions throughout the study area and to provide data that can be used in the future to evaluate loads to reservoirs and water-quality trends.
+• Perform monitoring of major ions, nutrients, suspended sediment, and chlorophyll-a to document water-quality conditions throughout the study area and to extend the existing database that the USGS can use in the future to evaluate loads and trends.

 Approach: